ItalicSeal/Modlist-Maker/README.md

    * GAME_DIRECTORY: The directory where the game is located.
    * EXECUTABLE_DIRECTORY: The directory of the game's executable file, relative to the game directory.
    * FIREFOX_PROFILE_DIRECTORY: The directory of the previously created Firefox profile.
+   * FIREFOX_DEV_EDITION_DIRECTORY: The directory of your firefox developer edition binary.

 Alternatively edit the .env file by hand